Epilepsy in children - dischargeSeizure disorder in children - discharge

 - Ask your child's doctor about your child participating in contact sports.

-Your child should wear a medical alert or ID bracelet.
+Your child should wear a medical alert bracelet.
 Tell family members, friends, teachers, school nurses, babysitters, swimming instructors, lifeguards, and coaches about your child's seizure disorder.

 Tips for taking seizure medicines:

-- Get refills as soon as you can before the medicine runs out.
+- Get refills before the medicine runs out.

 - Keep seizure medicines in a safe place, away from young children.